06b/Awkward-Showcase/README.md

+#Please Read
+This is a fork from [Awkward Group's repo on BitBucket](http://bitbucket.org/awkwardgroup/awkward-showcase).
+They are the creators of the plugin & are who are supporting it.
+If you decide to use my fork (that's cool but) you are on your own as far as support goes.
+(Sorry, I might try to help once in a while but I can't make any promises.)

 # Awkward Showcase - A jQuery Plugin

 Awkward Showcase is a plugin for the JavaScript Framework [jQuery](http://jquery.com).
 We call it a Content Slider.
 But it can do more then just slide the content.
 For example you can add tooltips, enable thumbnails, activate dynamic height and lots more.